CRPeace/Metabolic_Syndrome_Analysis_ML/README.md

 ---
 ## <u><mark>**Recommendations:**</u>
 In this specific use case, machine learning and predictive modeling is not really necessary.
-Because of the "syndrome" nature of metabolic syndrome, a diagnosis can be made very easily if the patient has specific objectively defined attributes within certain parameters (see above: Project Description, Metabolic Syndrome Background).
+Because of the "syndrome" nature of metabolic syndrome, a diagnosis can be made very easily if the patient has specific objectively defined attributes within certain parameters (see above: Metabolic Syndrome Diagnosis).
 Therefore, in my opinion, a simpler model/tool should be used.
     <br>The only practical use case I can imagine here for a machine learning model is when we may have the patient's physical/demographic data only, and are attempting to limit blood tests or have lost the capacity to obtain certain data from lab work.
 A more powerful model trained on more data ***may*** be able to predict metabolic disorder, leading to a threshold over which blood samples are recommended to be collected or a diagnosis can be reliably made with limited data.
 In my experience, limiting blood tests is not the normal course of how care is administered, so I see any scenario where this is the preferred option as unlikely.
 I would also be skeptical of such a model's accuracy.

 ## **Limitations & Next Steps**

   * An auto-diagnosis tool for metabolic syndrome could be developed quite easily.
-It would simply scan the patient's records for 3 or more values above a certain threshold in the conditions that define the syndrome.
+It could simply scan the patient's records for 3 or more values above a certain threshold in the conditions that define the syndrome.
   * If it is deemed necessary to develop a predictive model in cases where core data related to metabolic syndrome are sparse or unobtainable, it's possible this model could have limited use as an early warning detection system to flag patients that may be at risk.
 ---
 ### For further information